 (25, Apollonos St, Tel: +302431027282, Free entrance)

 Trikala is a modern and well-laid town with plenty of amenities, offering its residents a good quality of life.
 It is crossed by Lithaios River whose’ banks are linked by numerous bridges and constitute a significant zone of green.
 Its center is designed to provide convenience and priority to pedestrians.
 Asclepiou is the town’s main pedestrian street making up a landmark and a site of commercial and social activity as it is full of stores, small shopping centers, dining areas and stylish cafes.
 Here there are the Town Hall and some of the town’s most important neoclassical buildings.
 Right next to it lies Apollonos Street, known as the umbrellas street.
-There are also many squares from which the most important ones are the central (Iroon Politechniou), adorned with a pond and the statue of “Nikolakis”, Riga Fereou Square with the characteristic flower-shape fountain and Palaiou Despotikou Square where dominates the historical stone edifice Pelekeio.
+There are also many squares from which the most important ones are the central (Iroon Politechniou), adorned with a pond and the statue of “Nikolakis”, Riga Fereou Square with the characteristic flower-shape fountain and Palaiou Despotikou Square where dominates the historical stone-built edifice Pelekeio.

 During the rush hours, the streets are full of people walking, cycling, socializing, doing shopping, or having a coffee break, making the town center a busy and vivid area.
 Generally, life goes by tranquilly and harmonically in an unhurried and quite tempo.
 Citizens are friendly and hospitable with a high level of education and a satisfactory standard of living.
 Additionally, there are two university branches operating in the area, a Gymnastics Academy and a Technological Institution of Architecture (TEI), as well as a Military Academy.

 Life on a Bike